VidyaMS/IndustrialAI/README.md

-# Industrial AI Research
+# Industrial AI - From Research to Market

-This is a synthesis of knowledge contained in some of the good scientific papers that help solving manufacturing problems with data and AI .
+This is a synthesis of knowledge contained in some of the innovative scientific papers that help solving manufacturing problems with data and AI .
 The notion of a new technolgy that can disrupt a manufacturing process is also delved upon.

 ## A] Predictive Maintenance:
 ### 1. The What, Why and How